 Pan-seared Abalone with Squid-Ink Risotto

 Abalone are cold-water marine snails that can be found on the menus of some of the world’s most expensive restaurants.
-It is especially popular and considered a delicacy in Chile, France, New Zealand and South-East Asia.
+It is indeed one of the most expensive seafood in the world and it is especially popular and considered a delicacy in Chile, France, New Zealand and South-East Asia.

 Below are the instructions for this amazing pan-seared abalone recipe with squid-ink risotto submitted by Chef Harald Bresselschmidt.
 Enjoy!

 Abalone, Pan-Seared And Served With Squid-Ink Risotto